moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/quickstart.md

 dbt debug
 dbt deps
 ```
 13. Use Github Workflow method to collaborate on a project.
-Branch off `main` and create a main branch for your project, `project-name-main`, then all subsequent developers should branch off `project-name-main` to create their own feature branches for this project and merge into `project-name-main` before thi sis merged into `main`.
+Branch off `main` and create a main branch for your project, `project-name-main`; all subsequent developers should branch off `project-name-main` to create feature branches for this project.
+When raising a PR ensure you merge into this branch, before merging into `main`; the PR summary should read something like "`github-user` wants to merge *X* commits into `project-name-main` from `project-name-feature-branch`".

 ## Using Create a Derived Table and dbt
-Bear in mind `create-a-derived-table`
+Bear in mind `create-a-derived-table`...